Simple Opacity

 Prysm supports the standard opacity CSS property and renders content with applied opacity according to the web standards.
 This standard rendering, however, comes with some disadvantages.
 Every time an element in the DOM uses the opacity property, Prysm has to render all of its contents to a separate texture and then draw the rasterized content “together” using the given opacity.
 The idea behind this is that the transparent element and all of its children are treated as a separate wholistic image and the transparency is applied to this image and not its individual elements.
 This can potentially lead to the allocation of many temporary GPU textures.

 A typical case of opacity is fading in some big hierarchy of DOM elements.
-This is what happens in the following animation:

 Simple Opacity

 With the Simple Opacity feature of Prysm we can avoid the usage of a separate texture when rendering elements with opacity.
-If we enable it – with coh-simple-opacity: on – the value of the opacity property will be “transferred” to all of the content inside of its hierarchy.
+If we enable it (with coh-simple-opacity: on) the value of the opacity property will be “transferred” to all of the content inside of its hierarchy.
 The result is equivalent to multiplying the opacity with the alpha value of every color we use to draw the hierarchy.
 This is non-standard behavior and will result in different visuals.
 However, under certain circumstances, this can be an acceptable trade-off.
 For instance, the following animation is the same fade-in as before but with simple opacity enabled:

 Property